7 Best Local Coffeeshops in Asheville, NC

 Although totally messy, their chocolate croissants are by far the best in the city.
 Also, the maple pop tarts and cinnamon rolls are worthy of a splurge.
 If you are seeking something a bit more savory, try a bagel or cheddar scallion biscuit sandwich (numerous options available include veggie).

 City Bakery has 2 convenient locations – downtown and North Asheville.
 The downtown cafe is just 2 miles from the Biltmore and within walking distance of many local shops and restaurants.
 The setting is cozy and casual with a big open layout compared to most of the small cafes downtown.
+The Charlotte St. cafe is less hectic, the service is better, and the ambiance nicer.
 Because they open early, you can get a head start on your daily activities.
 Unfortunately, they are closed on Sundays.

-- What to try: House coffee, Beignets with chocolate sauce
+- What to try: House coffee, Americano, Lemon pound cake

 5. All Day Darling